tnyeanderson/sui/README.md

 sui runs in any http server like apache, nginx, lighttpd, httpd

-Download/clone repo and copy over to your root or virtual host:
+Download/clone repo and copy the contents of `app` directory to where your http server will expect them.
+That's it.
- - `assets/` folder
- - `index.html`
- - `apps.json`, `links.json`, `providers.json`

-navigating to root folder will open the page

 #### Docker / Podman